d4t06/Next-Mobile/README.md

 ### use 'callback' for custom session data
 - jwt({toke, user}), take user inputs
 - session({token, session}), store user inputs with custom format

+# Update

+### update friday 23/2/2024

+- revalidate path and router.refresh
+- loading.tsx will be combine with layout and automatic wrap the page.tsx in Suspense
+- unstable_noStore() to indicate a particular component should not be cached, run dynamically
+- useOptimistic can update the ui before server action finish
+- revalidatePath('/') will purge client side cached
+- revalidate = Incremental Static Regeneration

+### update friday 1/3/2024
+- use Next auth with credential
+- use group route for multi layout
+- use next middleware to protected route

+### update wednesday 16/10/2024
+- config tailwind css for old browser
+- switchable magnifier
+- add scss